Ryanair reports a 81% drop in passenger traffic and revenue over the past 12 months

 The balance sheet remains one of the strongest in the industry, with a BBB credit rating (S&P and Fitch) of 3.15 billion euros, cash, as of March 31 and over 85% of the B737 fleet being operational.
 Since March 2020, the RYANAIR Group has reduced its consumption of cash by optimizing costs, taking into account the pay support schemes created by the EU, the cancellation of share repurchases and the postponement of the non-essential cap.

-In the last year, RYANAIR has raised around € 1.95 billion in new funding (including € 400 million in shares, € 850 million in bonds and £ 600 million in CCFF), and cash has been boosted by supplier repayments in during the year.
+In the last year, RYANAIR has raised around € 1.95 billion in new funding (including € 400 million worth of shares, € 850 million in bonds and £ 600 million in CCFF), and cash has been boosted by supplier repayments in during the year.
 This financial strength has made it possible to capitalize on the many growth opportunities that will be available after the pandemic.